reactjs/react.dev/content/docs/reference-react-component.md

 `componentDidCatch()` is called during the "commit" phase, so side-effects are permitted.
-It can be used for things like logging errors:
+It should be used for things like logging errors:

 ```js{12-19}
 class ErrorBoundary extends React.Component {